-Biel is absolutely fantastic proving once and for all she’s a top leading lady and is just as comfortable neck deep in muck, cut, bruised, and losing her shit, as she is being composed and commanding.
-It’s her performance that drives the film to being more of a character piece than you might initially suspect.
+Biel is absolutely fantastic proving once and for all she’s a top leading lady and is just as comfortable neck deep in muck, cut and bruised, and losing her shit as she is being composed and commanding.
+It’s her performance that drives the film, being more of a character piece than you might initially suspect.
 Jodelle Ferland (Silent Hill) is fast becoming the poster teen for horror, here appearing as a mute daughter of an abusive household.
 William B. Davis (The Smoking Man from X-Files) pops up as bumbling Sheriff Chestnut, Stephen McHattie (Pontypool) appears as straight-laced FBI agent, and Samantha Ferris shines as Ferland’s struggling mother.

 An intriguing genre hybrid with a startlingly good performance from Biel, The Tall Man is brave and powerful but perhaps a little too blatant in its last act.
 Nonetheless it’s a watchable, intense, and thought-provoking thriller from an emerging horror talent.

-Stars: Jessica Biel, Jodelle Ferland, Stephen McHattie, William B. Davis, Samantha Ferris
+Stars.
+Jessica Biel, Jodelle Ferland, William B. Davis, Stephen McHattie, Samantha Ferris, Teach Grant